ShivamKumarJha/android_nasa_pictures/README.md

   * [Glide][90] for image loading
   * [Hilt][92]: for [dependency injection][93]
   * [Kotlin Coroutines][91] for managing background threads with simplified code and reducing needs for callbacks
+  * [Moshi][94] is a modern JSON library for Android and Java.
+It makes it easy to parse JSON into Java objects.
   * [Retrofit](https://square.github.io/retrofit/) - Retrofit is a REST Client library to create an HTTP request and also to process the HTTP response from a REST API.
   * [Stetho](http://facebook.github.io/stetho/) - Enables to use Chrome debugging tools to troubleshoot network traffic, database files, and view layouts.